Accenture/openathon-2019-angular/lab-02/README.md

 ```

 Now we are going to create the event model.
-In this file we are going to define the event's properties, it is basically a blueprint that will help us when we create new varibles of type event.
+In this file we are going to define the event's properties, it is basically a blueprint that will help us when we create new variables of type event.

 Create a folder under src/app named ‘models’ then inside of it create a file named ‘event.ts’
 <p align="center">